Note: The syllabus is subject to change

 You must also justify every self-grade score with a comment.
 If you are really confused about how to grade a particular problem, you should post on Piazza.
 This is not supposed to be a stressful process.

-Your self-grades will be due the Tuesday following the written homework deadline at midnight.
+Your self-grades will be due a week after the solutions are released.
 If you do not submit a self-grade, you will receive a zero on the corresponding written homework.
 Written homework grades will be calculated by taking your self-grades, and adjusting them by comparing to TA-graded sub-questions.

 You will each be allowed to drop your lowest written homework and your two lowest electronic homeworks.
 These may be distributed throughout the semester, and do not have to all be from the same homework.
 (When calculating final grades, this will happen automatically, we’ll just use your highest scoring submissions.)